 Okay, back to footy.
 At last, I spotted something helpful on Green Street:

 It really makes me sad to even start showing you these pictures and telling you about the stadium, which is officially called Boleyn Ground, but which everyone calls Upton Park for the neighborhood.
 See, West Ham has played there since 1904, but they are leaving fairly soon, for the Olympic Stadium.
-(Last estimate I saw was for the 2016 season.)
+(Here is what it’s like to see a game there.)
 This grand old place will be torn down.
 They need the money to compete, I get it, and the place I’m sure needs tons of maintenance.
 But this is like when the Celtics tore down the Boston Garden.
 Sure, the new place is nicer, but something essential was lost.

 Even more, I think this is the Cubs leaving Wrigley or the Red Sox leaving Fenway.
 West Ham and Upton Park have gone together for more than a century, and I could feel it in my seat-mates at the game, that it will just never be the same.
 They made jokes about how they’ll have to shout to each other to communicate at the new place.
 If nothing else, how will the blowing bubbles work at Olympic?